mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-wallet.en.md

     const settings = {
       initialization: {
         amount: 100, // amount of processing to be performed
-        preferenceId: 'abcd1234', // preferenceId generated in the backend },
+        preferenceId: '<PREFERENCE_ID>', // preferenceId generated in the backend },
       callbacks: {
         onReady: () => {